Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/dragon/young-green-dragon.md

 NoteIcon: monster
 BestiaryType: dragon
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 94, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Young Green Dragon](2-Mechanics/CLI/bestiary/dragon/young-green-dragon.md)
 *Source: Monster Manual p.
 94, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*